CUTLER-H2020/DataCrawlers/Economic/README.md

 ### Deployment with Hadoop

-we use Apache Flume to pass the data from local folder to HDFS of Hadoop cluster.
+We use Apache Flume to pass the data from local folder to HDFS of Hadoop cluster.
 More information at [HadoopDeployment](../HadoopDeployment/)

 ## R Crawlers